Grosse Fuge: Thematic convergence and coda

 A series of trills leads back to the home key of B♭, and a restatement of the scherzo section.

 There follows a section that analysts have described as "uneasy hesitation" or "puzzling" and "diffused".
 Fragments of the various subjects appear and disappear, and the music seems to lose energy.
 A silence, and then a fragmentary burst of the opening of the first fugue.
 Another silence.
 A snippet of the meno mosso.
 Another silence.
 And then a fortissimo restatement of the very opening of the piece, leading to the coda.

 From here the music moves forward, at first haltingly, but then with more and more energy, to the final passage, where the first subject is played in triplets below the soaring violin line playing a variant of the second subject.

 Understanding the Grosse Fuge

-Analyses of the Grosse Fuge help to understand the structure and contrapuntal devices of this mammoth piece.
-But, writes musicologist David B. Levy, "Regardless of how one hears the piece structurally, the composition remains filled with paradoxes that leave the listener ultimately dissatisfied with an exegesis derived solely from a structural perspective."
+Analyses of the Grosse Fuge help to understand the structure and contrapuntal devices of the piece.
+Musicologist David Benjamin Levy writes, "Regardless of how one hears the piece structurally, the composition remains filled with paradoxes that leave the listener ultimately dissatisfied with an exegesis derived solely from a structural perspective."
 Since its composition, musicians, critics and listeners have tried to explain the tremendous impact this piece has.